the-alichemist/nova-permission-tool/README.md

 # Nova Permission Tool.

-This tool allows you to create and manage rules and permissions for nova resources.
-After installation, the default nova resource permissions will be generated for all available resources and resource actions.
+This tool allows you to create and manage rules and permissions for nova resources, actions & tools.
+After installation, the default nova resource permissions will be generated for all available resources and resource actions as well as global Nova Tools

 # Requirements & Dependencies